socialcodia/RestApi/README.md

 <b>Demo Url</b>

-* Api Url <a href="http://api.socialcodia.ml/updatePassword">http://api.socialcodia.ml/updatePassword</a>
+* API Url <a href="http://api.socialcodia.ml/updatePassword">http://api.socialcodia.ml/updatePassword</a>
+* GUI Url <a href="http://restui.socialcodia.ml/settings">http://restui.socialcodia.ml/settings</a>

 an verification code will be sent to user email address when they successfull updated their password.